RasaHQ/rasa/docs/run-code-in-custom-actions.rst

 Rasa Core will then call your action endpoint and treat it as every other custom action.

-Execute Actions in other Code
+Execute Actions in Other Code
 -----------------------------

 Rasa Core will send an HTTP ``POST`` request to your server containing information on which action to run.
-Furthermore, this request contains all information about the conversation.
+Furthermore, this request will contain all information about the conversation.

 As a response to the action call from Core, you can modify the tracker,